jolentino/streams-sandbox/README.md

 This project practiced on Google OAuth implementation, react-router navigation, middleware, redux-form, and modals.

 Unfortunately, I'm unable to upload this app onto Netlify, since Netlify is meant for static websites.
 This app utilizes json-server.
+However, feel free to watch the demo gif to get a visual understanding!